 - Funds can be borrowed from the Trustees or the bank, or any combination of yourself and the bank

-- The maximum Loan to Valuation Ratios (LVR) is usually around 80% with residential property and 70% with commercial property when members guarantee the loans
+- The maximum Loan to Valuation Ratio (LVR) is usually around 80% with residential properties and 70% with the commercial property when members guarantee the loans

 - When there’s a bank loan and a 60% LVR, the bank might not require guarantees from Trustees

-- The lender to the SMSF can be yourselves as the Trustees, if you prefer not to use a bank
+- The lender to the SMSF can be you as the Trustee if you prefer not to use a bank

 - Trustees can borrow from the bank and then on-lend to the SMSF – this option might make the administration easier